maestro-org/maestro-mcp-server/README.md

 - /addresses/:id/runes/:id
 - /addresses/:id/txs

+All Maestro API specifications can be found in our Postman [workspace](https://www.postman.com/go-maestro/maestro-api/overview).

 ### Support
 If you are experiencing any trouble with the above, [open an issue](https://github.com/maestro-org/maestro-mcp/issues/new) or reach out on [Discord](https://discord.gg/ES2rDhBJt3).